maxbechtold/tante-emmas/src/hints/tasks.md

 * Start the launch script and browse to http://localhost:8080
 * While navigating through the application watch the generated tests
 * <div class="tests-green">The tests should work</div>
-* Now again change the arguments of the tested method
+* Now again change the timestamp argument of the tested method
 * <div class="tests-red">The tests should turn red</div>

 ---